tbeaulieu/LeMansGTDash/README.md

 # LeMansGTDash
- Dashboard for Lotus Elise GARW dash
+ Dashboard View for Lotus Elise GARW dash

+primary_color is the main coloring